caligin/jdk-makefile/README.md

 - If jdk is not a .deb with appropriate 'provides' other versions might be installed as dependency.
 - Want to avoid multiple versions of the platform unless *really* necessary.
 Less versions, less headache.
 - In case of that happening, we want to be able to use the alternatives system.
-- Enforce security configuration on crypto. (e.g. disable weak cyphers, enable jce unlimited)
+- Enforce security configuration on crypto. (e.g. disable weak cyphers (TODO), enable jce unlimited)
 - JDK license.
 If it has to be accepted, accept it.
 But at least make it 'accept & package once, install on all machines/vms/containers'
+- Alternatives have a "slave" mechanism, then why do we need to rely on update-java-alternatives and .jinfo files??

 Why not Web Upd8
 =